Aquanty/rtd-hgs/docs/source/index.rst

 the Picard iteration for the solution of the weakly nonlinear density-dependent flow problem.

 Input instructions !
-Input instructions !
-Picard convergence criteria !
+Picard convergence

 --------------

-|

 #. **head_tol** Convergence tolerance [L] for the maximum absolute
    difference in head for the Picard iteration.
 Default value of